Indirect Influences: PageRank

-For the web application $D$ is constructed as follows.
+For the web application the matrix $D$ is constructed as follows.
 Consider the web graph whose set of vertices $[n]$ represents the set of all web pages in the world wide web.
-There is an edge from page $j$ to page $i$ in the web graph if and only if a link to page $i$ appears in the content of page $j.$ The matrix $D$ of direct influences is such that $D_{i,j}=\frac{1}{out(j)}$ if there is an edge from $j$ to $i$, and $D_{i,j}=0$ otherwise; $out(j)$ is the out-degree of the vertex $j$ in the web graph.
-Since $p \overline{D} + (1-p)E_n $ is a column stochastic matrix, the vector of influences for $T$ is $(1,...,1)$; thus the relevant information is now in the vector of dependencies.
-The entries of the vector $\frac{1}{n}(d_1, ... , d_n )$ yields the PageRank number of each web page.
+There is an edge from page $j$ to page $i$ in the web graph if an hyperlink to page $i$ appears in the content of page $j.$ The matrix $D$ of direct influences is given by:

+Since $p \overline{D} + (1-p)E_n $ is a column stochastic matrix, then so is $T$ and thus the vector of influences for $T$ is $(1,...,1)$.
+The entries of the vector $\frac{d}{n}=\frac{1}{n}(d_1, ... , d_n )$, where $d$ is the vector of dependencies of $T$ whose coordinates are given by (\ref{df}), yields the PageRank number of each web page.
 The greater the PageRank number of a page the greater its importance.
 By construction $p \overline{D} + (1-p)E_n$ is the transition matrix of a primitive irreducible Markov chain \cite{meyer}.
-Therefore the vector of indirect dependencies $d=(d_1,..., d_n)$ is an eigenvector of $T$ with eigenvalue $1$, that is $Td^t=d^t.$ Moreover, the limit $(\ref{pr1})$ can be computed in terms of $d$ as follows $T= \left(d^t \ d^t\ .... \ d^t \right).$\\
+Therefore the vector of indirect dependencies $d$ is an eigenvector of $T$ with eigenvalue $1$, i.e. we have that Moreover, the matrix $T$ can be computed in terms of $d$ as follows